olcf/olcf-user-docs/services_and_applications/slate/glossary.rst

   Volume
     External storage to a Pod that is mounted into a Pod and accessible by all containers in the Pod.
 Data stored here will persist Pod restarts where as data on the Pod will be lost in a Pod restart.
 Assuming there are enough resources, a Volume is created when a PVC is created.

+  VolumeSnapshot
+    A snapshot of the contents of a Volume from when the VolumeSnapshot object was created.

   Role
     A namespaced grouping of Policy Rules that can be referenced by a Rolebinding